-- The Graduate Guarantee process must be initiated in writing to the TSTC Office of the President by either the graduate or the employer. - 6.
-The employer must certify in writing that the employee is lacking entry-level skills identified by TSTC as program exit competencies and must specify the areas of deficiency within 90 days of the graduate's initial employment. - The employer, Vice President of Student Learning, career counselor, and appropriate chairperson will develop a written educational plan for retraining. - 8.
-Retraining will be limited to 12 semester credit hours related to the identified skill deficiency and to those classes regularly scheduled during the period covered by the retraining plan. - All retraining must be completed within one calendar year from the time the educational plan is agreed upon. - 10.
-The graduate and/or employer will be responsible for the cost of books, insurance, uniforms, fees, and/or other course-related expenses. - 11.
+- 6. The employer must certify in writing that the employee is lacking entry-level skills identified by TSTC as program exit competencies and must specify the areas of deficiency within 90 days of the graduate's initial employment. - 7.
+The employer, Vice President of Student Learning, career counselor, and appropriate chairperson will develop a written educational plan for retraining. - 8.
+Retraining will be limited to 12 semester credit hours related to the identified skill deficiency and to those classes regularly scheduled during the period covered by the retraining plan. - 9.
+All retraining must be completed within one calendar year from the time the educational plan is agreed upon. - 10.
+The graduate and/or employer will be responsible for the cost of books, insurance, uniforms, fees, and/ or other course-related expenses. - 11.
 The guarantee does not imply that the graduate will pass any licensing or qualifying examination for a particular career.

 A student's sole remedy against TSTC and its employees for skill deficiencies shall be limited to 12 semester credit hours of tuition-free education, as described above.
+The following developmental education courses are offered at TSTC Marshall.